sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>numactl-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : libnuma libraries
+Short desc    : libnuma libraries
 URL          : https://github.com/numactl/numactl
-Лицензия     : LGPLv2 and GPLv2
+License      : LGPLv2 and GPLv2
-Описание     : numactl-libs provides libnuma, a library to do allocations with
+Descript     : numactl-libs provides libnuma, a library to do allocations with
              : NUMA policy in applications.
 ```